TBD54566975/technical-proposals/tp018/README.md

     "initializationVector": "BASE64URL(Unique Initialization Vector)", // used in data encryption
     // encryption of the SAME encryption key using one or more key derivation scheme "keyEncryption":[{
-        "rootKeyId": "ID of the root asymmetric key used to derive the public key used for this key encryption" "derivationScheme": "protocol | schema | etc",
+        "rootKeyId": "ID of the root asymmetric key used to derive the public key used for this key encryption", "derivationScheme": "protocol | schema | etc",
         "algorithm": "ECIES-ES256K | etc", // algorithm used to encrypt the symmetric key "encryptedKey": "BASE64URL(Encrypted Data Encryption Key)",